miketang84/wumn/README.md

 ## Wuta

-Wuta is a thin abstract ORM over SQL and Rust types.
+Wumn is a thin abstract ORM over SQL and Rust types.

 ### Referrence